onset/lameta/README-l10n.md

 # Pseudo localization

 I could not get lingui to make the pseudo js file following the instructions that said the name could be anything.
 It makes the po file, but `yarn lingui-compile` does not make the js file.
 If I change the name in .lingui to "ps", then I do get a js file.
 Note, this pseudo localization is on for the stuff that goes through lingui; i.e. not the strings in fields.json and genres.json.
+Those should show with the word "pseudo" prepended to the English name.